FuelLabs/sway-rfcs/rfcs/0000-rfc-calling-context-attribute.md

 }
 ```

-The above code example shows a _calling context attribute_ annotating a function item, `fn bar()`, restricting it to be only called in `internal` contexts, or contract contexts.
+The above code example shows a _calling context attribute_ annotating a function item, `fn bar()`, restricting it to be only called in contract contexts.

 Generally, Sway programmers should use this to annotate functions that are only applicable when being called from a contract, so the compiler can provide an error when they are misused.

 This annotation is transitive, meaning it needs to be also specified through all functions
-that call `internal_only` functions.
+that call `contract_only` functions.

 # Reference-level explanation